Traversal§

 Traversal.list_({ recurse?, map, reduce? }, obj: Enumerable): Arraycurries

 of plain Javascript Array's.
-Note that despite the name
+Note that despite the namelist_(chose for consistency

 Please see above for definitions of